YuxuannSun/yuxuannsun.github.io/_publications/paper-001.md

 ![Fig.4](/images/pub-images/paper-001-figure-004.jpg)

+<center>Fig.4 Model in the BIM environment</center>

 Discussion
 ------

 In the future, this research could be expanded and further explored in the following aspects:

-* It is possible to integrate with the Internet of Things (IoT) and the information systems to provide dynamic monitoring methods for the protection of ancient and famous trees in the future.
+* It is possible to integrate with the Internet of Things (IoT) and the information systems to provide dynamic monitoring methods for the protection of ancient and famous trees.

 * By optimizing the data processing, more quantitative data and information can be extracted and provided for the protection of ancient and famous trees.